intershop/intershop-pwa/docs/guides/development.md

 ### Clean Working Copy

 You can use `npm run clean` to remove all unversioned files and folders from your local git checkout.
-This command uses `git clean` but preserves your `environment.local.ts`.
+This command uses `git clean` but preserves your `environment.development.ts`.
 Afterwards a clean `npm install` is performed.

 :warning: All unstaged files will be deleted!